nodejs/node/doc/api/assert.md

     description: The `generatedMessage` property is now deprecated.
 -->
 * `options` {Object}
-  * `message` {any} If provided and not `undefined`, it is going to be appended to auto-generated message and the `userMessage` will be set to this value.
+  * `message` {any} If provided, it is going to be appended to auto-generated message and the `userMessage` will be set to this value.
 If the `message` is not of type string, `util.inspect()` is called upon that value before being appended.
 If no message is auto-generated, the error message will be set to this value.
   * `actual` {any} The `actual` property on the error instance is going to contain this value.
 Internally used for the `actual` error input in case e.g., [`assert.strictEqual()`] is used.